 Visa and Mastercard provide the technology and networks required for processing card payments.
 So if you make a payment with a Visa credit card, for example, the transaction will be processed on Visa's network from the merchant to the relevant bank or banks (including your own).
 Similarly, Mastercard credit card transactions are processed via the Mastercard payment network.
-These two companies are the largest card processors in the world, and is accepted at millions of merchants all around the world.
+These two companies are the largest card processors in the world, and are accepted at millions of merchants all around the world.

 Individual banks and other financial institutions issue Visa or Mastercard credit cards based on the payment processing network they want to use.
 Whichever network is used, the company's logo will be visible on the card.
-Some issuers even offer both Visa and Mastercard options.
+Some issuers offer both Visa and Mastercard options.
 In regards to specific card features, such as interest rates, annual fees, rewards programs and introductory offers, it is ultimately the card issuer that decides what will be available on specific cards.

 What features and services do Visa and Mastercard offer?

 Visa and Mastercard offer a wide range of features and services that banks and other providers can choose to include on their different cards.
 These include:

 - Contactless payments.
 Credit cards with Visa payWave or Mastercard PayPass functionality allow you to make payments by simply tapping your card against a compatible reader.
 You don't even need to enter a PIN if the transaction is worth less than $100, which can speed up the checkout process.
 Contactless Visa and Mastercard credit cards can also be added to compatible mobile payment services that allow you to use your phone for purchases.